The perilous 1,000-mile journey to save Africa’s endangered black rhinos

 Working together to protect the wildlife in this reserve is critical to conserving its biodiversity.
 Maputo Special Reserve is fast-becoming one of Mozambique’s top tourist destinations which will greatly improve livelihood opportunities for the local community.

-The rescue operation was made possible with support to ANAC, from the Dyck Advisory Group, Blue Sky Society, Elephants Alive, Elephant Coast Company, Hoedspruit Endangered Species Centre, Saving the Survivors and Peace Parks Foundation.
+The rescue operation was made possible with support to ANAC, from EMCT, Blue Sky Society, Elephants Alive, Elephant Coast Company, Hoedspruit Endangered Species Centre, Saving the Survivors and Peace Parks Foundation.
 Working together in this manner promises a bright future for Africa’s conservation spaces and all who live within them.